francescoFH/bankTechTest-JS/README.md

 ```
 As a customer,
 So that I can see my transactions
-I want to print a bank statement
+I want to print a bank statement.
 ```

 ### Set up